bruvellu/cephalic-furrow/3-text/furrow.md

 late fold, but its origins remain unclear.
 We find that not only eve mutants, but also btd mutants, which fail to initiate the cephalic furrow, invariably form ectopic epithelial folds at the head--trunk interface (Figure
 @fig:ectopic-folding).
+We also analyzed prd mutants which still forms a cephalic furrow but delayed.
 We analyzed them to understand what is causing the formation of this folds, a reminiscent activity from the cephalic furrow patterning or a consequence of mechanical forces during gastrulation.